 The casual, shameless way these people went about the beach thrilled and inspired me, and I wanted so badly to join them, to cast off my clothes right then and there, but what would my sister say?
 How could I even begin to broach the subject?
 To be honest, I do not remember what I said, only that I somehow found the courage to “come out” to her.
 The great thing about my sister is that she’s a talker.
 Sometimes, when we’re on the phone, I can put the receiver down and go to the bathroom and not miss a thing.
 And when it comes to topic, no subject is taboo.
 But this was more than just talking.
 I told her how I’d wanted to visit a nude beach for years, not to see girls (as one might expect) but to be naked myself, before the entire beach going public.
 Her reaction?
 “Sure, why not.”
 What I didn’t know at the time, and what caught me entirely by surprise, was that her husband harbored the same interest.

 The week that followed was utterly surreal.
 It was as if we’d stepped through a magic portal into my dreams, where bodily shame did not exist.
-I took to nudity in public like a born nudist, as shameless as unicorn girl, and the experience exceeded my expectations.
+I took to nudity like a born nudist, without any of the embarrassment I used to feel in third grade, as shameless as unicorn girl in the eyes of my sister and her husband, and every other tourist on the beach, many of whom lacked the bravado to drop their bathing suits.
+And the experience exceeded my expectations.

 Now let me just take a moment to discuss swimwear.
 Remember my feelings for ties and church shoes?
 It does not compare to my loathing for bathing suits.
 I can’t imagine how stuffing a vagina into a bikini must feel, but whoever invented modern men’s swim trunks needs to be punched in the nuts.
 There are few worse sensations than walking around Adventure Island for eight straight hours with sopping wet genitals while the rest of your body is bone dry.
 These things hold water better than Pampers.
 I’ve forgotten swim trunks in my car for days only to discover they’re still wet!
 At the beach, sand gets sucked into your butt crack and in every crease and crevice of your testicles and pee hole.
 I avoid the beach just so I don’t have to wear the damn things.
 This was the only downside to my island experience.
 Regular beaches were ruined forever.